robblanco/robblanco.github.io/index.md

  * Computer security: secure compilation; compartmentalization; security policies; secure hardware.

-The principal objective of my work at Prosecco is to build secure compilation chains that preserve useful classes of security properties while scaling to realistic programming languages and enabling efficient and secure program execution.
+The principal objective of my work at FOVSEC is to build secure compilation chains that preserve useful classes of security properties while scaling to realistic programming languages and enabling efficient and secure program execution.